ovn-org/ovn-kubernetes/README.md

-The above command will create a cluster wide logical router, a connected logical switch for the master node and a logical port and a OVS internal interface named "ks-$NODE_NAME" with an IP address via which other nodes should be eventually able to reach the daemons running on this node.
+The above command will create a cluster wide logical router, a connected logical switch for the master node and a logical port and a OVS internal interface named "k8s-$NODE_NAME" with an IP address via which other nodes should be eventually able to reach the daemons running on this node.
 This IP address will be referred in the future as $OVN_CENTRAL_IP.